tiny-martian/tiny-martian.github.io/docs/hapticmotifsarchive.md

 **How can 360 video become more engaging to audiences through the use of nonconventional or alternative controller devices?**

 During the 19-20 academic year, I created an independent research project for myself to explore the artistic, technical, and user experience aspects of this question.
-This archive holds the results!
+This archive documents that journey!

 **[Project Summary and Final Reflections](./hapticmotifs/hmfinal.md)**